 - Reading difficulties - defined as an inability to read at an expected level despite intelligence being within the normal range.
 Reading difficulties affect up to 10% of the population of school age and can be isolated or part of a wider spectrum of problems.
 They may be associated with refractive errors or ocular motility disorders, although they are more commonly due to problems unrelated to the eye.
 Children with dyslexia tend to have an associated writing difficulty.

 - Parental concerns about vision should always be taken seriously and ophthalmological review is generally recommended.

 NB: eye checks by optometrists are free to children aged under 16 (under 19 if in full-time education).
 Parents of older children and teenagers should be encouraged to use this service, particularly if there is a family history or myopia.

 - Gunaratne LA; Visual Impairment: Its Effect on Cognitive Development and Behaviour, Understanding Intellectual Disability and Health, 2002

-- Positive Images - Children with a Visual Impairment, Birmingham City Council; excellent resources for families with visually impaired children.
+- Positive Images - Children with a Visual Impairment; Birmingham City Council

-- Child Health Surveillance and Screening: A Critical Review of the Evidence, Centre for Community Child Health, Royal Children's Hospital Melbourne, National Health and Medical Research Council, March 2002
+- Child Health Surveillance and Screening: A Critical Review of the Evidence; Centre for Community Child Health, Royal Children's Hospital Melbourne, National Health and Medical Research Council, March 2002

 - Powell C, Wedner S, Hatt S.; Vision screening for correctable visual acuity deficits in school-age children and adolescents.
 Cochrane Database of Systematic Reviews 2005, Issue 1.
 Last updated April 2006.

-- The UK NSC policy on Vision defects screening in children, UK National Screening Committee (2006)
+- The UK NSC recommendation on Congenital cataract screening in newborns; UK National Screening Committee, July 2006 (archived content)

 - Powell C, Hatt S.; Screening for amblyopia in childhood.
 Cochrane Database of Systematic Reviews 2005, Issue 3.
 Last updated August 2008.